Contact information

 I have a research background in psychology and human-computer interaction, focusing on the design, implementation and scaling up of technology and service innovations across health and social care.
 My research is strongly interdisciplinary, involving action research, narrative methods and participatory design to understand and address complex challenges to technology-supported change.

-A major part of my work involves mixed-method case studies of remote digital care initiatives and programmes, including remote/video consultations and sensor-based monitoring.
-I currently lead a series of ethnographic and formative evaluation projects, including on the sustained adoption of home sensors in social care, as part of the NIHR-funded DECIDE (Digitally Enabled Care in Diverse Environments) programme, and recently led the national evaluation of the ‘Near Me’ video consultation programme in Scotland.
+A major part of my work involves mixed-method case studies of remote digital care initiatives.
+I currently lead a series digital health and care projects, including the NIHR-funded study on Co-Evolving Proactive Telecare, and a rapid evaluation on the use of home sensors in social care as part of the DECIDE (Digitally Enabled Care in Diverse Environments) programme.
+I am also Co-Investigator on the Oxford Martin Programme on Equitable Allocation of Medicine, and recently led the national evaluation of the ‘Near Me’ video consultation programme in Scotland.

 Prior to joining the Nuffield Department of Primary Care Health Sciences, I conducted research at Queen Mary University of London (2011-2016) focusing on the co-production of telecare and telehealth solutions, and at Trinity College Dublin (2008-2011), working with Intel’s Digital Health Group on the design of medical technologies.

-I currently lead the Dissertation Module for the Translational Health Sciences MSc, and undertake postgraduate teaching on ethnographic and participatory design methods.
+I lead the Translational Health Sciences MSc Dissertation Module for the, and co-lead the MSc Applied Digital Health module on User-Focused Design and the Lifecycle of Digital Health Innovation.
 I also supervise DPhil and MSc projects on the study of health and social care innovations.

 Recent publications